shakna-israel/encnote-ng/README.md

 ---

+## Custom Commands

+As well as the provided modes, you can easily implement your own, with custom CLI flags and so on.

+Here's an example "backup" mode script.
+You would place it into `"$(./encnote8 --datadir)"commands/backup.lua`

+	local t

+	CliArgs()
+	if cli_args['time'] ~= nil then
+	  t = cli_args['time']
+	else
+	  t = os.time()
+	end

+	local key = string.format("%sbackup_%s.key", vararg['datadir'], t)
+	local data = string.format("%sbackup_%s.data", vararg['datadir'], t)

+	if not Encrypt(key, data) then
+		print("Failed to write backup...")
+	end

+And then you can call it like:

+	./encnote8 --mode backup

+Or, to supply a given suffix:

+	./encnote8 --mode backup --time 20201011

+---

 # License

 See the `LICENSE.md` file for the legal text, and remember that you're also linking against Lua and libsodium, and their licenses.